Artist Statement:

 Technique:

-To create these artworks, I employ a distinctive process blending digital generation with extensive manual refinement, specifically developed to achieve unusually large formats with intricate detail.
-Central to this is a custom-built Stable Diffusion program that I modify for each artwork and run using Google Colab.
-This generates complex, high-resolution visual structures serving as a detailed foundation.
-The crucial stage then involves a long meticulous work where I manually integrate, shape, and enhance these elements guiding the piece to its final form.
-Each artwork is realized as a completely unique fine art print (1/1 + 1 AP), reflecting this interplay between my custom digital tools and traditional artistic refinement.
+Each artwork emerges from a long distinctive process blending digital generation with extensive manual refinement, enabling unusually large formats with intricate detail.
+Central to my practice is a custom-built program that generates high-resolution visual structures in small tiles, which are meticulously assembled to create the final image.
+This digital foundation is then carefully shaped and enhanced through manual integration, guiding the piece to its final form.
+The result is a unique fine art print (1/1 + 2 AP) embodying the interplay between custom digital tools and traditional artistic refinement.

 Biography: